senzhanopt/aws_powerflow_demo/README.md

 # AWS Power System Demo

-Demo of AWS for modern power system calculations.
+Demo of Amazon Web Services (AWS) for modern power system calculations.

 ---

-## 🛠️ Tech Stack
+## Tech Stack
 - **AWS EC2 / Lambda** – for computation
 - **S3** – for data storage
 - **Python** – for algorithm development

 ---

-## EC2 with SSH
+## 🛠️ EC2 with SSH

 ### 1️⃣ On AWS